Celebrities have always fascinated Kelley, particularly ones who have made the earth a more compassionate, equitable and healthy place.

 11. Bonnie Raitt

 Origin: Burbank, California

 A guitarist, singer, songwriter and activist, Bonnie Raitt is an artist who’s played a variety of styles on her recordings and in performances—blues, country, Americana, rock, pop and folk—winning a total of 10 Grammy Awards over a long career.
 In 2000, Raitt was inducted into the Rock and Roll Hall of Fame.
-In 2012, Raitt released the album Slipstream, which soared to #6 on the Billboard 200; and in 2016, she released Dig in Deep, her seventeenth studio album, which includes the hit single “Need You Tonight,” covered by the band INXS, whose version reached #1 on the Billboard Hot 100.
+In 2012, Raitt released the album Slipstream, which soared to #6 on the Billboard 200; and in 2016, she released Dig in Deep, her 17th studio album, which includes the hit single “Need You Tonight,” originally made famous by the band INXS, whose version reached #1 on the Billboard Hot 100.
 Raitt has produced many great singles but perhaps her best is “Something to Talk About” (1991), which reached #5 on the Billboard Hot 100.

 10. Kate Bush

 Birthday: July 30, 1958

 Origin: Bexleyheath, United Kingdom

 British singer Kate Bush has had a spectacular career in the UK.
 Her first single, “Wuthering Heights,” hit #1 in the UK when she was only 19.
 She’s released 25 Top 40 UK singles and all of her studio albums have climbed to the UK Top 10, including two #1 albums—Never for Ever (1980) and Hounds of Love (1985).
 Mentored by and collaborating with Pink Floyd guitarist David Gilmour throughout her career, Bush has written hundreds of songs and produced 10 studio albums, the latest, 50 Words for Snow (2011).